xquiet/urpmex/README.md

  * kir
  * urpm-downloader

-There are other (graphical) tools still under development, you can find them into the *cuty* directory
+There are other (graphical, thanks to Qt4) tools still under development, you can find them into the *cuty* directory
  * Repositories
  * PackageManager